SapixDBSapixDB/Docs

 What's Next

-• AI agents that own and understand their own data
+• AI agents need to own and understand their own data

-• A database that scales by cell division, not by sharding
+• The database scales by cell division, not by sharding

 © 2026 Sensart Technologies LLC.
 All rights reserved.← Back to sapixdb.com